asbott/One-Std/README.md

 ## Current State

 The idea is to target all modern platforms:
-    - Windows
-    - Linux
-    - MacOS
  - Android
  - iOS
-    - Web
  - Consoles (Once I manage to get licensed.
 Would be closed-source and only given to licensed entities.)
+ - Web
+ - Windows
+ - MacOS
+ - Linux

 At the moment I mostly test on Windows, but every now and then I do a round of maintenance for Linux, Android & Web.

 OGA currently only targets Vulkan, which means the OSL shader compiler currently targets SPIR-V.

-Upcoming:
-    - A more complete OSL
-    - OGA & OSL Targets
-        - WebGPU + WebGPU Shading Language (for using graphics in web)
-        - Metal + Metal Shading Language
-        - D3D12 + DXIL or HLSL (not sure yet)

-## Quick Guide
+## Quick Start Guide

 1. Download `ostd_single_header.h`
 2. `#include "ostd_single_header.h"`
+3. If you want to use OGA with Vulkan backend, make sure <vulkan/vulkan.h> is in the include path.

 By default, if `OSTD_IMPL` is defined, the graphics API will be implemented with a software